 A dependency between two modules/objects is a binary condition - if one calls the other then there is a dependency.
 If neither calls the other then there is no dependency.

 Similarly if one module calls the other then there is coupling.
 If neither calls the other then there is no coupling.
 However, the strength of the coupling has ramifications where loose coupling is considered to be good while tight coupling is considered to be bad.
 Tight coupling manifests itself when a change in ModuleB causes a ripple effect of corresponding changes in other modules.
 If you change a method signature in a module then you automatically have to change all those other modules which reference that signature.
+If you change or add a method signature in an interface then you must make a corresponding change in all classes which implement that interface.

 It is not possible to eliminate coupling entirely as a completely decoupled application will not work.
 Two modules which are tightly coupled have less chance of being reused, so the only way to guarantee more code reuse is to have coupling which is as loose as possible.
 For example, if I have a controller C1 which is tightly coupled to a model M1 then I cannot use that controller with any other model, and I cannot use that model with any other controller.
 In my RADICORE framework I have moved to the other end of the spectrum by allowing any of my 50+ reusable controllers to be used with any of my model classes (of which there are currently 400+).
 So by minimising (which is NOT the same as eliminating) the level of coupling I have maximised the level of code reusability.